HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

   )
 }}

-The overwhelming majority of sites therefore do not yet articulate explicit AI-access preferences via `llms.txt`.
-Where present, `llms.txt` indicates that early adopters are likely experimenting with AI-driven discoverability, facilitating agentic use cases, or exploring Generative Engine Optimization (GEO).
+The overwhelming majority of sites therefore do not yet articulate explicit AI access preferences via `llms.txt`.
+Where present, the file indicates that early adopters are likely experimenting with AI-driven discoverability, facilitating agentic use cases, or exploring *Generative Engine Optimization* (GEO).
 In contrast to Search Engine Optimization (SEO), GEO focuses on making content easily ingestible by LLMs or AI-enabled search tools like Perplexity or <a hreflang="en" href="https://search.google/ways-to-search/ai-mode/">Google AI Mode</a>.

 ## AI fingerprints